3 injured in shooting outside Six Flags Great America near Chicago

 Two people were taken to a hospital for evaluation and a third declined treatment at the scene, Six Flags said.
 Their conditions were not confirmed.

-The incident created chaos and confusion, with video posted to social media showing parkgoers attempting to shelter in place or hide.
+The incident created chaos and confusion, with videos posted to social media showing parkgoers attempting to shelter in place or hide.
 Multiple agencies responded, including Illinois State Police.

 A source told CBS Chicago that no arrests have been made.